Mayank-Tiwari01/React/Concepts/1ReactElements.md

 ### Summary

-- **React Elements are JavaScript Objects**: Yes, a React element is essentially a JavaScript object that describes what you want to display.
+- **React Elements are JavaScript Objects**: A React element is essentially a JavaScript object that describes what you want to display.
 - **Props**: The second parameter in `React.createElement` is called props.
 They are used to pass data and configuration to React elements.
 - **Children**: The third parameter in `React.createElement` is called children.
 It represents the content or elements nested inside the React element.